OpenPGP Best Practices

 Now that you know how to receive regular key updates from a well-maintained keyserver, you should make sure that your OpenPGP key is optimally configured.
 Many of these changes may require you to generate a new key.

 Some people still have 1024-bit DSA keys.
 You really should transition to a stronger bit-length and hashing algo.
 In 2011, the US government instution NIST has deprecated DSA-1024, since 2013 it is even disallowed.
+In 2015, NIST also disallowed 1024-bit RSA, and use of SHA-1 for signing.

 It is recommend to make a 3072-bit RSA key, with the sha512 hashing algo, making a transition statement that is signed by both keys, and then letting people know.
 Also have a look at this good document that details exactly the steps that you need to create such a key, making sure that you are getting the right hashing algo (it can be slightly complicated if you are using GnuPG versions less than 1.4.10).